-It is recommended that this plan be updated approximately every 5-7 years to take advantage of new opportunities, new innovations, and new trends.
+It is recommended that this plan be updated periodically to take advantage of new opportunities, new innovations, and new trends.
 It is likely that over the coming years, new priorities or strategies will emerge citywide, and new initiatives and programs will be desired.
+This plan does not need to be updated to reflect minor deviations from the recommendations of this plan that are encountered during implementation of bikeways across the city.
+The primary reason to update this document is to ensure that recommendations coming out of other substantial planning efforts are incorporated into the Comprehensive Plan, to which this plan is an addendum.